French Quarter Walking Tour, Charleston

 4) Historic City Market (must see)

-In its prime during the early 20th century, the market provided a livelihood for thousands of African-American entrepreneurs and vendors.
-Today, it remains operational, with dozens of vendors offering a wide range of souvenirs and goods, including clothing, jewelry, chocolates, artwork, Gullah sweetgrass baskets, and regional keepsakes.
-Notable mentions go to Callie's Hot Little Biscuit, Carolina Rice, Carolina Tea, and other similar eateries.
-The surrounding area also has numerous shops, ice cream parlors, and restaurants, making it worthwhile to plan for several hours of exploration and enjoyment.
+Back in its prime during the early 20th century, the market provided a livelihood for thousands of African-American entrepreneurs and vendors.
+Today, it remains operational with dozens of vendors offering a wide range of souvenirs and goods, including clothing, jewelry, chocolates, artwork, Gullah sweetgrass baskets, and regional keepsakes.

-An excellent option for a rainy day visit since it offers shelter, the market allows you to browse comfortably, stay dry, and hopefully discover some great deals.
+An excellent option for a rainy day visit (since it offers shelter), the market allows you to browse comfortably, stay dry, and hopefully discover some great deals.
 While credit cards are accepted, it's advisable to carry some cash as you might receive discounts for cash payments.
 Additionally, from April through December, the Night Market hosts local artists and food vendors on weekends.

 The entire market complex was declared a National Historic Landmark and added to the National Register of Historic Places in 1973.